CCROWN2246/ai-document-summarizer/README.md

 # AI Document Summarizer

 A fast, flexible, and interview-ready tool that uses GPT-4o to intelligently summarize PDF, DOCX, and TXT documents.
-Designed for rapid deployment, clean code structure, and real-world use cases—perfect for showcasing your applied AI and Python development skills.
+Designed for rapid deployment, clean code structure, and real-world use cases.

 ---